AlexisPuga/jsdoc-template/CONTRIBUTING.md

 #### Formatting

-There's not a predefined format, just try to be clear.
+For **Issues** or **Pull Requests** there's not a predefined format, just try to be clear.

+For commits just check the previous commits to give you an idea.

 ### Development